Organ Donation Process

 Living Organ Donation Process

-The U.S. organ donation system is heavily regulated to ensure fairness and safety.
+The U.S. organ donation system is heavily regulated to ensure fairness, safety, and ethical practices.

 Federal oversight includes: